akaMrNagar/Mindful/README.md

 This is a bittersweet moment for me, but I’m hopeful about what’s ahead.
 Mindful wouldn’t be where it is today without your support, and I’m deeply grateful for that.

 Thank you for understanding, and as always, feel free to reach out.
-I would love to hear your thoughts.<br> With gratitude and determination, <br>
+I would love to hear your thoughts.
-Pawan Nagar

 ---